nikitajadhav12022008-maker/GUI-version-stopwatch/README.md

 ---

-##✨ Features:
+## ✨ Features:

--Start the timer
+- Start the timer
--Stop/Pause the timer
+- Stop/Pause the timer
--Reset to 00:00
+- Reset to 00:00
--Real-time second updates
+- Real-time second updates
--Simple graphical interface
+- Simple graphical interface

 ------

 ##🖥️ Technologies Used: